microsoft/fast/packages/web-components/fast-foundation/src/design-token/README.md

 ```

 ### 4. Deleting Design Token values
 Values can be deleted for a node.
-Doing so causes retrieval of the nearest ancestors value instead:
+Doing so causes retrieval of the nearest ancestor's value instead:

 ```ts
 backgroundColor.deleteValueFor(descendent);